6 November 2019 by Eleanor Kania

 Vietnam has a wealth of cultural highlights and a rich heritage that encompasses Chinese, Indian, Champa, Khmer and other indigenous elements.
-From fourth century Hindi ruins and 19th century fortress citadels to the remnants of neo-Confucianism and historical trading links, Wexas Indochina specialist Alex Brossler shares his top five cultural highlights.
+From fourth century Hindi ruins and 19th century fortress citadels to the remnants of neo-Confucianism and historical trading links, Wexas Indochina specialist Eleanor Kania shares her top five cultural highlights.

 A former 19th Century capital of Vietnam, Hué served as the political, cultural and religious centre of the Nguyen dynasty until 1945.
 Today this feudal capital has a setting of great natural beauty, with the Perfume River winding its way through the Capita City, the Imperial City, the Forbidden City and the Inner City.